Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12 - Combination: Script prints a combination of two specified letter, each on new line except the combination oo.

 Task 13 - Floats: Script prints the value stored in an environment variable, formated to two decimal places.

+Task 14 - Decimal to Hexadecimal: A script that converts a number stored in an environment variable from base ten to sixten.